thebuda/thebuda.github.io/_experiments/test1.md

 ---
+layout: default
-title: Test Case for Experiments
+title: "A Test Case for Experiments"
 ---

 # A Test File